XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Prepare and Sign TicketCreate

-If you already have at least one Ticket available in the ledger, you can skip this step.
-Otherwise, you need to prepare the transaction to create some Tickets.
+(If you already have at least one Ticket available in the ledger, you can skip this step.)
+You need to prepare the transaction that will create some Tickets.

-Construct a [TicketCreate transaction][] the sequence number you determined in the previous step.
-Use the `TicketCount` field to set how many Tickets to create.
+Construct a [TicketCreate transaction][] using the sequence number you determined in the previous step.
+Use the `TicketCount` field to specify how many Tickets to create.
 For example, this example [prepares a transaction](rippleapi-reference.html#preparetransaction) that would make 10 Tickets:

 ```js
 let prepared = await api.prepareTransaction({